vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 Since Gustav Roth’s Symbolism of the Stūpa \(Roth 1980\), we may take it for

-certain that the author of the VDhP calqued his Hindu aid

-. ūka  on a Buddhist
+certain that the author of the VDhP calqued his Hindu aiḍūka  on a Buddhist

 example, but by doing this he elaborated on what must have been a monumental tradition that was common to all Indian religions, most pronounced within Buddhism, less in Jainism, and inconspicuous in the Hindu mainstream.